carlosonunez/hello-azure/rants.md

 - I like how easy it is to set up, especially wrt SSL and external OAuth (I was able to get Google OAuth working in two commits)
 - So many 404s in their documentation around provisioning.
 This is janky.
+- Okay, documentation about `role_attribute_path` for mapping OAuth users to roles is completely missing but is an actual feature.
+Documentation is definitely janky.

 # General